Take care of yourself

 - Drink more water than usual and don’t wait until you are thirsty.
 Talk to your doctor first if you are on water pills.

 - Use air conditioning or a fan.

-- Don’t use a fan to blow extremely hot air on yourself, use it create cross-ventilation.
+- Don’t use a fan to blow extremely hot air on yourself.
+Use it instead to create cross-ventilation.